 - Climate.
 If you’re selling a home in Southern California, where summer seems to last all year, you may be able to benefit from the weather much earlier than someone who lives in the Pacific Northwest, where warm, sunny weather is rarer.
 Adjust your selling window accordingly.

 - Location.
 While an NYC condo will be snatched up quickly, suburban and rural properties may take longer to sell.
 Even nicer homes in planned subdivisions take longer to sell if they’re in sparsely populated areas.
 If your home is off the beaten path, you should begin the listing process earlier, or plan for a longer listing period, to give yourself and your potential buyers a bit more time.

 - A Competitive Market.
 Amid a housing crunch, some markets are much more competitive than others, meaning you may need to jump the gun a bit to beat out other early listers.
 In highly competitive markets, it’s also generally easier to sell in the off-season since eager buyers are more plentiful year-round.

-How Long Does It Take to Put a House on the Market?
+How to Put Your Home on the Market

-Once you’ve chosen your listing agent, they’ll gather all the details on your home: number of rooms, square footage, lot size, upgrades, etc. They’ll take pictures and possibly video from many different angles, and they may “stage” the home for sale.
+Once you’ve chosen your listing agent, they’ll gather all the details on your home: number of rooms, square footage, lot size, upgrades, etc. They’ll take pictures from many different angles, and they may stage the home for sale.

-When they have what they need, they’ll put your house on the multiple listing service for all the world to see.
+When they have what they need, they’ll put your home on multiple listing services for the public to see.
 This part of the process goes quickly – typically, it takes less than a week.

-As of August 2017, the average home remains on the market for 66 days, but again, that can be influenced by your market and the time of year you list.
-Closing takes an average of 50 days, according to the Realtor.com study.
+As of February 2022, the National Association of Realtors (NAR) indicates that the average home remains on the market for 18 days, but again, that can be influenced by your market and the time of year you list.
+Closing takes an average of 50 days, according to Realtor.com.